practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 $
 ```

+Obviously, I'm not the only one with GNU Prolog problems: https://github.com/didoudiaz/gprolog/issues/82

 <br/>

 Building a standalone executable is very easy in GNU Prolog: _$ gplc ./graph_4coloring_Germany2a.pl_

 But before running program [graph_4coloring_Germany2a](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2a.pl), make sure to have enough space on the stack.
 The usual 32kB is too small for this program.

-So, as one way, you could add in your _.bashrc_ file this global environment variable: _export GLOBALSZ=524288_

-..where 524288 bytes is just my proposal, which works in my system.
+So, as one way, you could add in your _.bashrc_ file this global environment variable: _export GLOBALSZ=524288_, where 524288 bytes is just my proposal, which works in my system.
 Activate: _$ source ./.bashrc_ and check the new environment variable:

 ```
 $ printenv GLOBALSZ